 In my Fashionable flat ballet shoe course, I teach how to make flat ballet shoes working with different materials: denim and patent leather.
 If you plan to make shoes from denim or any other type of fabric you should know how to adapt your pattern for the specific qualities of the fabric.

-So, as the sockliner, must be a part of the entire shoe design, I made a design of the sockliner that combines the same materials that the upper consists of denim and patent leather.
+So, as the sockliner, must be a part of the entire shoe design (and if you want to learn more about different shoe parts, read this article:"Shoe Parts"), I made a design of the sockliner that combines the same materials that the upper consists of denim and patent leather.

 What is super important in this example of the shoe sockliner design is a smart combination of the denim and patent leather, meaning that you should take in your account the specific qualities of the materials you work with and the comfort.